-- (C) for leave to selected public servants who are no longer on probation.
-These awards are: - (i) Final Year Full salary for full-time study in the final year to complete BA, LLB, BCom, BCom/ProfAcc, or ProfAcc.
+- (i) Final Year Full salary for full-time study in the final year to complete BA, LLB, BCom, BCom/ProfAcc, or ProfAcc.
 Principal condition is a bond for 3 years' service. - (ii) Honours Full salary for full-time study for one year to obtain a master's degree in commerce, arts, or law.
 Principal condition is a bond for 3 years' service. - (iii) Penultimate Year Half salary for full-time study for one year to applicants who are normally under 22 years of age on 1 March, who have completed at least 4 units in arts, commerce, or accountancy or 10 units in law.
 Condition is a bond for 3 years' service, or 5 years' service if followed by a Final Year Study Award.
 Closing date for category (C) awards is 1 December with the State Services Commission.